If the primary database service fails, you can activate VMware Cloud Director to perform an automatic failover to a new primary.

 Degraded state, the primary is not updatable until another standby comes online.
 When the primary database is not updatable, VMware Cloud Director is not available because the VMware Cloud Director cells are unable to update the database until there is at least one active standby to process a streaming replication from the primary database.
 The concept of a

-Degraded cluster is the same whether you enable manual or automatic failover.
+Degraded cluster is the same whether you activate manual or automatic failover.